 In conditions of an absence of a democratic separation of powers, no police accountability, and the dependence of the judiciary on the executive, professional and citizen journalists cannot count on receiving protection and justice in their countries.
 The only thing that can ease their fortunes and enable them to continue working and bringing the truth to broad audiences is the attention of the international community.

-On March, 25 Justice for Journalists Foundation (JFJ) and Index on Censorship announced a joint global initiative to monitor attacks and violations against the media, specific to the current coronavirus-related crisis.
-Media freedom violations will be catalogued with a map hosted in Index’s current website and on the JFJ Media Risk Map.
+On March, 25 Index on Censorship and Justice for Journalists Foundation announced a joint global initiative to monitor attacks and violations against the media, specific to the current coronavirus-related crisis.
+Media freedom violations will be catalogued with a map hosted on Index’s current website.

 1/ KEY FINDINGS

 490 instances of attacks/threats against professional and citizen media workers and the editorial offices of traditional and online publications in Azerbaijan were identified and analysed during the course of the study.
 The data were obtained from open sources in the Russian, Azerbaijani, and English languages using the method of content analysis.
 Personal communications from journalists who had been subjected to assaults and their lawyers were likewise used.
 A list of the main sources is presented in Annex 2.

 - Abduction and pre-trial deprivation of liberty of media workers are a widespread practice in Azerbaijan.
 Whilst in custody, journalists are regularly subjected to beatings and torture.